 If you’re lonely because you feel shy and awkward with people in social situations – perhaps you’re an introvert, perhaps!
 Read books that will help with your social skills, such as How to Instantly Connect with Anyone: 96 All-New Little Tricks for Big Success in Relationships.

-10 Creative Ways to Cope With Lonely Feelings
+10 Ways to Cope With Being Alone

 I’m married, but I often feel alone because I don’t spend enough time with my family or friends.
 I’m an introvert, and I cherish my “alone time” – and yet I wish I had more coffee dates, dinner dates, and visits with people!
 I feel lonely more often than I care to admit.